ssbse17/ssbse17.github.io/venue/index.md

 title: "Conference Venue"
 ---

-SSBSE 2017 will take place in Paderborn, Germany.
-Paderborn is a city in eastern North Rhine-Westphalia, Germany.
-The city combines over 1,200 years of history with high-tech research and industry.
-Paderborn was once the oldest academic site in Westphalia.
-The Paderborn University was founded in 1614 by the Jesuits, but was closed in 1819.
-It was re-founded in 1972.
-Today, it is attended by about 20,000 students.
-Paderborn will offer you a fascinating mixture worth seeing.

 The conference will be held in the <a href="https://www.hni.uni-paderborn.de/en/headernavigation/contact-us/" target="_blank">Heinz Nixdorf Institute</a> next to the world's largest computer museum: the Heinz Nixdorf MuseumsForum.
 In the Heinz Nixdorf Institute the conference will be held in room F0.530 on the main floor and in room F1.110 on the first floor.